|Colombia (Caldas Province)

 Berlin is a remarkable clean energy deposit that contains uranium, battery commodities including nickel, vanadium and phosphate, as well as rare earth elements.

-Located in the Caldas Province, it is a sediment-hosted uranium deposit that also contains vanadium, phosphate, nickel plus rare earths and other elements.
-Positive initial metallurgical results show that we can efficiently extract the suite of commodities from the mineralized rock layer.
-Historic mineral resources are tabulated below.
+Located in the Caldas Province, it is a sediment-hosted uranium deposit with positive initial metallurgical results show that we can efficiently extract the suite of commodities from the mineralized rock layer.
+Historical mineral resources are tabulated below.

 The mineral resource estimate referenced herein with respect to the Berlin Project is considered to be a "historical estimate" as defined under NI 43 -101 and is not considered by Green Shift to be current and is not being treated as such.
 The historical mineral resource estimate is contained in a report by Coffey Mining entitled "Berlin Project, Colombia - National Instrument NI 43-101 Report" with an effective date of March 2, 2012, and a preliminary economic assessment by Tenova Mining & Minerals (Australia) Pty Ltd. (formerly Bateman Engineering Pty Ltd.) entitled "Berlin Project, Colombia - Preliminary Economic Assessment, NI 43-101 Report" with an effective date of January 18, 2013.
 The historical mineral resource estimate contained in the above report was prepared in accordance with NI 43-101.
 A qualified person has not done sufficient work to classify the historical mineral resource estimate as a current mineral resource.
 The Company would need to use the existing drill intercepts to independently estimate the resource with check assays of core as appropriate GCOM to verify the historical resource estimate as a current mineral resource.